 Hall effect sensor port

 The Hall effect sensors port has three pins, of which five are used.
 The following schematic shows the pin assignments I've been able to deduce so far:

 This image is looking at the port, not the plug.
-Pins are counted left-right, top-bottom.
+Pins 1-3 match the orientation of J2 on the PCB.
+Pins 4-6 are not marked, so I'm picking the same right-left order for them.
+In other words pins are counted right-left, top-bottom.
 Pin 2 is unused and lacks a socket on the plug side.
-Pins 3, 4 and 5 are polarized so the plug cannot be inserted the wrong way.
-The following table details my understanding of each pin's function as of 2019-09-12:
+Pins 1, 5 and 6 are polarized so the plug cannot be inserted the wrong way.
+The following table details my understanding of each pin's function as of 2019-11-11:

 |5||S2||Second signal.
 Varies between 0...400 mV|

 I may have messed up the measurement on S1, hence why it is negative.
 I'd need some kind of jig to scope these signals out properly.
 S1...S3 measure 3.3V on the socket side, likely due to pull-up resistors.
 It is possible pull-ups are required to get proper signals.

 The cables going to the plug have five colors: black, red, yellow, green and blue.
 Black and red are likely GND and +5V while the remaining cables are likely the signals.
 The colors of the signal cables would then match the colors on the wires going to the motor windings.